Part of Framework Positioning

 Protection

-Behavioral change becomes more stable when the system learns through safe experience that different behavior is possible.
+Behavioral change becomes more stable when the system learns through small, safe experiences that different behavior is possible.

-The goal is not to fight the system, but to help it reorganize safely.
+The goal is not to fight the system, but to create conditions in which the system can safely learn.

 The core